ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 ### **Fund Your Account**

-We need funds in our C-Chain address, as smart contracts are deployed on C-Chain i.e. Contract-Chain.
+We need funds in our C-Chain address, as smart contracts are deployed on C-Chain, the Contract-Chain.
 This address can easily be found on the [Avalanche Wallet](https://wallet.avax.network) dashboard.
 Avalanche network has 3 chains:
 X-Chain, P-Chain and C-Chain.
 The address of all these chains can be found by switching tabs at the bottom of the division, where there is a QR code.
 So,